|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 Previous surgery around the tendon, such as a total knee replacement or anterior cruciate ligament reconstruction, might put you at greater risk for a tear.

 When a patellar tendon tears there is often a tearing or popping sensation.
-Pain and swelling typically follow.
+Pain and swelling typically follow, and you may not be able to straighten your knee.
 Additional symptoms include:

 - An indentation at the bottom of your kneecap where the patellar tendon tore